 In order to protect all employees from sexual harassment and discrimination, Implenia has set out clear rules in its Code of Conduct.
-It also maintains a compliance contact point as well as a contact centre for women, which provides employees with advice and support on any issues or problems and a place to report incidents in confidence.
+It also maintains a compliance contact point as well as a contact centre for women, which provides advice and support on any issues or problems employees may encounter, as well as a place to report critical incidents in confidence and anonymity.

-Where in-house advisory and support services are not sufficient, Implenia offers employees the opportunity to access external agencies free of charge and in confidence.
+Where in-house advisory and support services are not sufficient, Implenia offers employees and dependants in the same household the opportunity to access external agencies free of charge and in confidence.
 Consultants from external service provider ICAS offer professional help in cases of bullying or harassment, for example.
-They can also help employees at an early stage with any family problems, anxieties or psychological issues – before worries and problems start to have a negative effect on concentration and performance.
+They can also help employees at an early stage with any family problems, anxieties or psychological issues – before worries and problems start to have a negative effect on health, concentration and performance.

 Training and continuing professional development